 Being data driven means promoting fact-based decision making, driving user adoption of an analytics solution, and ensuring staff can gain insights from data.
 While this may look like a big managerial responsibility, it does not need to be a resource intensive task.
+During disruptions like Covid-19, data literacy pays off and enables confident whole-of-business responses, and helps people understand the big picture.

 Bring data to end-users